jandaloro13/jandaloro13.github.io/README.md

 # Joseph Andaloro | Personal Portfolio

 ## Overview
-This portfolio showcases the body of work created by me, **Joseph Andaloro**, focusing on professional projects in communications.
+This portfolio showcases my body of work, focusing on professional projects in communications.
 It serves as an interactive supplement to my resume and provides a structured view of my accomplishments.

 The site was built using **HTML** and **CSS**, with a focus on clean design, accessibility, and easy navigation.
 It functions as a public-facing digital portfolio to present completed projects and my work experience.